-- Battery Charger LC-E10 or LC-E10E is provided.
+- \ Battery Charger LC-E10 or LC-E10E is provided.
 (The LC-E10E comes with a power cord.) - If you purchased a Lens Kit, check that the lens is included. - Be careful not to lose any of the above items.

-Software Instruction Manual

-The software Instruction Manuals are included in the CD-ROM as PDF files.
-See page 272 for instructions to look up manuals in the Software Instruction Manual
+The Camera Instruction Manual and the Software Instruction Manuals are on the DVD-ROM as PDF files.
+See page 267 for instructions on using the EOS Camera Instruction Manuals Disk.